bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/nextjs.md

 ---
 title: lorem-ipsum
 weight: 0
 excerpt: With some basic React and JavaScript knowledge, you’ll be on your wayNext.js is a JavaScript framework created by Zeit.
 It lets you build server-side rendering and static web applications using React.
 It’s a great tool to build your next website.
-It has many great features and advantages
+It has many great features and advantages.
 seo:
     title: ''
     description: ''